Why use a Merchandise Hierarchy (and How)

-- Run reports with easily visible categories, for comparisons and insight which fuel smarter decision making.
+- Run reports with easily visible categories for comparisons and insight that fuel smarter decision making.

-- Capture hierarchy “versions” for seasonal industries, where you may wish to compare a particular time of year to that same time of year other years, instead of continuously to prior quarter.
+- Capture hierarchy “versions” for seasonal industries, where you may wish to compare a particular time of year to that same time during previous years, instead of comparing data to the previous quarter.

 Reports and Functions Available